There is something about safe driving that you may not be giving much thought.

 Positioned in this way, you’ll see more and remove a critical blind spot.

 Police and Personal Preferences

-Likewise, as I pass on-ramps it’s easier to “Watch for COPS!” or anything else that might be coming out to get me.
+Likewise, as I pass on-ramps it’s easier to “Watch for COPS!” or anything else that might be a concern.

 Rear View Mirror Use Lessons